First of all. Welcome to my website. Fear not. Let’s see what I can do for you and answer your question “How to Stop Dogs Baking and Eating Poop”

-When you have a dog that barks at every dog that it sees, you need to get it used to other dogs.
+When you have a dog that barks at every dog that it sees, you need to get used to other dogs.
 This is also true for dogs that bark at visitors.
 Your dog needs to become desensitized to the trigger.

 One method of dealing with this type of barking requires you to enlist a friend to help you out.
-This technique works best outdoors, either in your yard or a park.
+This technique works best outdoors, either in your yard or in a park.

 Have your friend stand far enough away that your dog does not bark or notice your friend.
 As your friend slowly approaches you and your dog, be ready with treats.
 When your dog notices your friend, begin feeding treats to your dog.

 When your dog starts barking, stop feeding it treats and have your friend back away until the barking stops.
-Repeat these steps several times, having your friend approach while you feed treats to your dog and turn around when the barking starts.
+Repeat these steps several times, having your friend approach while you feed treats to your dog, and turn around when the barking starts.